Notavatarkorra/notavatarkorra.github.io/skoo.md

 Problem statement:

+Jerry is a busy father who wants to provide nutrition and health to his family through better dieting but is overwhelmed by conflicting messages given by stores selling processed food and the media shedding light on the harmful aspects of processed food.

 3. Bladder inflammation and bladder spasms after UTI
 - Solution a: Research and create alkaline diets and recipes to market